 Long Form Versus Short Form Content: Understanding the Key Differences

-When it comes to creating content for your company, there’s sometimes a struggle with the decision whether to produce long form or short form content.
+When it comes to creating content for your company, there’s sometimes a struggle with the decision of whether to produce long form or short form content.
 With 79% of content marketers rating their traction with content marketing as very or extremely successful, it’s clear that it works, so which one you choose really depends on your company’s specific needs.

 To help you make the best choice, we’re breaking down the differences between long form and short form content and sharing some of the benefits and drawbacks of each type.